 TAP Airlines Escapes Tribunal Oversight Amid Looming General Strike — Business Economy

-business-economy · TAP Airlines Escapes Tribunal Oversight Amid Looming General Strike
+Business & Economy · TAP Airlines Escapes Tribunal Oversight Amid Looming General Strike

 For the local population, this could mean less clarity on how public funds are utilised within TAP.
 Concerns are growing over whether this could result in inefficient spending or even mismanagement, impacting the national economy and public trust.